Gellybean/Mathfinder-Bot/README.md

 - Bestiary containing complete entries and buttons for melee/ranged attacks
 - Making your Pathfinder experience more convoluted than ever!

+This bot contains a number of features—all of which can be ignored in favor of only using one or a couple.
+Hopefully you find some of them useful!

  - [Bot Invite.](https://discord.com/api/oauth2/authorize?client_id=1003844628841238588&permissions=277025712192&scope=bot%20applications.commands)
  - [Discord.](https://discord.gg/z2rVRnVjb7)
  - [Subreddit.](https://www.reddit.com/r/MathfinderBot/)